fsargent/proportional.uk/README.md

 # Proportional.uk - Electoral Reform for the UK

-This repository contains the source code for a single-page site advocating for the adoption of a hybrid proportional representation system in the United Kingdom, which we call Fair Share Voting.
+This repository contains the source code for a single-page site advocating for the adoption of AMS+ (Additional Member System Plus), an improved version of the Additional Member System already used in Scotland and Wales.

 ## Goals of this Page

-- Clearly demonstrate the advantages of Fair Share Voting (hybrid proportional representation with vote transfers) for the UK.
+- Clearly demonstrate the advantages of AMS+ (AMS with approval voting for constituency seats)
-- Compare and contrast it with First Past the Post (FPTP) and other voting systems.
+- Compare AMS+ with First Past the Post (FPTP) and traditional AMS
+- Show how approval voting makes constituency voting more expressive
-- Demonstrate how proportional representation with vote transfers would work in practice.
+- Demonstrate how the two-vote system balances local and proportional representation
-- Show how regional parties can receive cross-regional support through the transfer system.
-- Explain how party internal democracy would work with closed lists and transfer preferences.
+- Explain how consensus candidates are rewarded through approval voting

-## What is Fair Share Voting?
+## What is AMS+?

-Fair Share Voting is a hybrid electoral system that combines:

-- **Closed List Proportional Representation**: Voters choose their preferred party
-- **5% Threshold**: Parties must receive at least 5% of votes to qualify for seats
-- **Vote Transfer System**: Votes from below-threshold parties are transferred to other parties based on pre-declared transfer preferences announced before the election
+AMS+ is an improved version of the Additional Member System that combines:

+- **Two Separate Ballots**: Constituency ballot and party list ballot (familiar from current AMS)
+- **Approval Voting for Constituency**: Voters approve multiple candidates they trust, not forced into a single choice
+- **Proportional Party List**: Voters select one party for regional representation
+- **Local Representation**: Candidate with most approvals wins the local seat
-- **Proportional Allocation**: Remaining seats are distributed proportionally among qualifying parties
+- **Proportional Top-Up**: Party list seats distributed proportionally to ensure overall proportionality

-This system ensures maximum representation with no wasted votes, while maintaining electoral stability and encouraging coalition building.
-Transfer preferences are publicly announced before each election, ensuring transparency and allowing voters to make informed choices.
+This system builds on the proven success of AMS in Scotland and Wales while addressing the limitation of single-choice constituency voting through approval voting, allowing voters to express genuine preferences for multiple candidates they trust.

 ## Project Structure

-The project has been refactored for better maintainability:
+The project is organized for maintainability:

 ```
 proportional.uk/